ChuaKhangHui/UECM3033_assign2/report.md

 --		continue to 2

-2. Check possitive Definite
+2. Check positive Definite

--	if (Matrix A is possitive definite and all diagonal element are possitive)
+-	if (Matrix A is positive definite and all diagonal element are positive and all eigenvalue is positive)

 --		then Solve it by SOR